 Join an important and dynamic field.
 Learn about how the criminal justice system operates and explore the key players and institutions.
 Examine how people are affected by the justice system and other institutions of regulation.

-Prepare for work in criminal justice–related fields or to transition into an undergraduate program.
+Prepare for work in criminal justice–related fields or to transition into a related undergraduate program.

 This program will help you understand the balancing of the interests of victims, offenders, the public, and politicians, along with concerns about human rights and social justice.